ukhsa-collaboration/covid-pass-backend/README.md

 ## For More Information

-If you have further questions about the NHS COVID Pass service please email covidcertstatuspmo@nhsx.nhs.uk
+If you have further questions about the NHS COVID Pass service please email covidcertstatuspmo@nhsbsa.nhs.uk

 **Link to the licence file**